-Some of those “good apps gone bad” are being altered by hackers without the knowledge or consent of their original creators, but others are being altered by the creators themselves.
+Some of the “good apps gone bad” are altered by hackers without the knowledge or consent of their original creators, but others are actually altered by the creators themselves.

 What happens is they’ll submit a truly useful (and safe) app to a repository, then change the app after it becomes popular to cause it to start delivering malware, steal user information or perform some other malicious act.

-Still other legitimate extensions and apps are sold to a new owner who will quietly modify the code in a malicious way.
+Still other legitimate extensions and apps are sold to new owners who will secretly modify the code in a malicious way.

 What all of this means is you could well be using a browser extension or mobile app right now that was completely safe when you installed it but is now doing mischief on your computer, smartphone or tablet.